angular/angular/aio/content/guide/svg-in-templates.md

 # SVG as templates

 You can use SVG files as templates in your Angular applications.
 When you use an SVG as the template, you are able to use directives and bindings just like with HTML templates.
-With these features, you can dynamically generate interactive graphics.
+Use these features to dynamically generate interactive graphics.

 <div class="alert is-helpful">